Latest posts

 Michael Faraday was a scientist who discovered the phenomenon of electromagnetic induction.
 His experiments showed that moving a conductor in a magnetic field can generate an electric current.
 This discovery became the foundation of electric generators and the entire modern power industry.

-3 weeks ago Figure
+2 months ago Figure

 Admin